rudderlabs/rudder-blog/content/blog/announcing-the-rudderstack-video-library.md

 ---
 title: "Announcing the RudderStack Video Library"
-siteMetadescription: RudderStack launches its Video library.
-A set of detailed informative videos that will help developers to gain knowledge about the features of the product.
+siteMetadescription: "RudderStack launches its Video library.
+A set of detailed informative videos that will help developers to gain knowledge about the features of the product."
+metaTitle: "Announcing the RudderStack Video Library | RudderStack"
 date: 2020-12-31T00:00:00+05:30
 featureImg: ../assets/markdown/rudderstackvideolibrary.jpg
 category: